Help Docs

 • Internal links can be crawled.

-• Page possess a valid hreflang attribute.
+• Page possesses a valid hreflang attribute.

 • Page has title and meta description tags.